Release notes - October 2017

 Introducing Windows Mixed Reality

-The Windows 10 Fall Creators Update officially introduces support for Windows Mixed Reality headsets and motion controllers, as well as making Windows 10 the world's first spatial operating system.
+The Windows 10 Fall Creators Update officially introduces support for Windows Mixed Reality headsets and motion controllers, and making Windows 10 the world's first spatial operating system.
 Here are the highlights:

-- Variety of headsets - Windows Mixed Reality is enabling partners to offer a variety of headsets which start at $399 USD bundled with motion controllers.
+- Variety of headsets - Windows Mixed Reality is enabling partners to offer different headset types starting at $399 USD bundled with motion controllers.

 - Motion controllers - Windows Mixed Reality motion controllers wirelessly pair with your PC via Bluetooth and feature six degrees-of-freedom tracking, plenty of input methods, and IMUs.